 Oil and extracts of coconut are used in some cosmetics and toiletries especially in soaps, hand gels, shampoos and hair conditioners.
 The risk posed by these products is unknown as far as we know, so we would advise people with coconut allergy to read ingredient lists carefully and avoid any product containing coconut.

-Detailed information on severe allergy (anaphylaxis) and its treatment can be found here:
+Click here to read detailed information on severe allergy (anaphylaxis) and its treatment in our Anaphylaxis and Adrenaline Factsheets

 The text of this article has been peer reviewed by Dr Michael Radcliffe, Consultant in Allergy Medicine, University College London Hospitals NHS Foundation Trust.